 If Polkadot’s roadmap could be described in one word that word would be ‘cautious’.
 The Web3 Foundation has spent a lot of time making sure they get everything exactly right.

-The most important milestones for Polkadot were arguably the launch of Kusama in August of last year, the first phase of the Polkadot main net roll out in May of this year, and the “final” phase of the main net earlier this month (August 18th to be exact).
+The most important milestones for Polkadot were arguably the launch of Kusama in August of 2019, the first phase of the Polkadot main net roll out in May of 2020, and the “final” phase of the main net on 18th of August 2020.

 For those unfamiliar, Kusama is an entirely separate cryptocurrency project.
 It was launched to test the various elements of Polkadot in a real-world environment.
 Like Polkadot, Kusama is built using Substrate and features its own native KSM token.
 Kusama is basically an unaudited version of Polkadot and will continue to exist indefinitely as a testbed for developers who may want to test their Dapps or blockchains before launching them on Polkadot.